 FINAL: Clarendon Hall varsity boys and girls

-Clarendon Hall varsity boys basketball defeated Cathedral Academy in North Charleston on Monday by a score of 50-49.
-The Saints were led by Zyan Gilmore with with 14 points and six rebounds.
-Kylic Horton finished with 11 points and seven rebounds, and Traveon Davis had nine points.
-The Saints are now 5-0 on the season with the next game this Friday at Clarendon Hall against Patrick Henry Academy.
+Clarendon Hall varsity boys basketball ran its record to 6-0 in Summerton by defeating Patrick Henry Academy by a score of 84-32.

-Clarendon Hall varsity girls fell to Cathedral Academy by a score of 54-25.
-Bailey Corbett led the Lady Saints with eight points and seven rebounds.
+The Saints were led by Kylic Horton with 25 points and seven rebounds.
+Zyan Gilmore had 21 points, six rebounds, seven steals and six assists, and Traveon Davis added 20 points.
+Tyrese Mitchum finished in double figures with 10 points, and Kade Elliott finished with six points and five rebounds.
+The Saints are now 3-0 in region play.

-Whitney Avins added seven points, and Amberly Way had six points.The Lady Saints are now 1-4 on the season.
+Clarendon Hall varsity girls were defeated by Patrick Henry Academy by a score of 21-40.
+The Lady Saints were led by Whitney Avins with 10 points.
+Amberly Way added seven points and grabbed seven rebounbds and had seven steals.
+Bailey Corbett finshed with eight rebounds.
+The Saints are 1-5 on the season and will play again on Monday at Dorchester Academy.

 No comments yet.